b4ckspace/faceshield/README.md

 [Details](v3/)

 ## Shield from Office Supplies
-A shield made only out of an A3 sheets with normal office suppies.
+A shield made only out of an A3 sheets with normal office supplies.
 No need for a laser cutter or other exotic tools.
 ![A3 Shield](A3-Sheet-only/a3-shield-complete.jpg)

 [Build instructions](A3-Sheet-only/manual.md)